pie chart

 • Counterspell: the word ‘no’ in spell-form.

-• Cover of Darkness: shadows friends and mechanicals will be needed to stop me.
+• Cover of Darkness: shadows friends and mechanicals will be needed to stop these.

-• Cyclonic Rift: your hand is not full enough …, please … allow me! *grins evilly*
+• Cyclonic Rift: your hand is not full enough …, please … have some more! *grins evilly*

 • Feed the Swarm: one of the few ways in which black can get rid of enchantments.